folkwinr/US-EV-Market-Analysis/README.md

 ## 9. Future Improvements

-- Add time-series data to study EV adoption trends over time
+- Add multi-year vehicle registration data to analyze registration trends over time
 - Incorporate charging station locations and capacity
 - Join with grid, pricing and emissions data for deeper planning insights
 - Extend the framework to other countries or sub-state geographies